-The Zorginstituut Nederland coordinates the implementation and funding of the Zorgverzekeringswet (Health Care Insurance Act) and the AWBZ (Exceptional Medical Expenses Act).
+The Zorginstituut Nederland coordinates the implementation and funding of the Zorgverzekeringswet (Health Care Insurance Act) and the Wlz (long-term care act).

 - Sociale Verzekeringsbank (SVB)

 The social insurance bank (SVB) is responsible for administrating certain social security benefits in the Netherlands.
-The SVB decide whether you are entitled to certain social security arrangement (such as AWBZ) and, consequently, they decide whether you are obliged to take out a public healthcare insurance.
+The SVB decide whether you are entitled to certain social security arrangement and, consequently, they decide whether you are obliged to take out a public healthcare insurance.

 - Bureau for Belgian Affairs – Bureau voor Belgische Zaken (SVB)